RicoValdezio/RoR2-GeneticsArtifact/ThunderStore Stuff/README.md

 Changelog
 -----------
-1.5.0 - Switched the stat application from the On space to the IL space (help from ThinkInvis and Rein) 1.4.7 - Switched logging system as per Harb's request 1.4.6 - The link broke in the readme for some reason, fixed that
+2.0.0 - Major refactor of the underlying systems, and publicized most of the functionality for potential use by other mods 1.5.0 - Switched the stat application from the On space to the IL space (help from ThinkInvis and Rein) 1.4.7 - Switched logging system as per Harb's request 1.4.6 - The link broke in the readme for some reason, fixed that